Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 - _Language Button_ - A button that can be clicked that translates the site into different languages so more people can use it.

 ### Bugs and Fixes Implemented after Testing-

+- _Removed Search Bar_ - it was out of my skillset to implement and wouldn't be graded on this assignment.

 - _Images_ - The Images within the gallery section index.html and gallery.html made two per row on larger screen sizes instead of 3 per row.